[eDebate] vote for rez 2 a,b, or c

 I was happy to see Jim Lyle's post and hope that it will generate some

 discussion of possible resolutions and voting.
-However, I must note that
+However, I must note

 1) Jim already admits that the plan under rez 2c to reduce ethanol subs

 AND to reduce fisheries subsidies would not be a strategic aff choice.
-The

-neg eliminates any benefit to eliminating fisheries subs by just
+The neg eliminates any benefit to eliminating fisheries subs by just

 counterplanning out of that portion of the plan.

 2) I don't pretend to be a semanticist, but...
 Ermo and Dylan probably